yannickl88/blog-articles/drafts/machine-learning-naive-bayes.md

 All set, time to start implementing!

 ### Learning
 Before the algorithm can do anything, the training set needs to be added so the classifier has the historic information.
-In order to do the work, the classifier must know two things: which word occures how many times for each type, and how many documents are there per type.
+In order to do the work, the classifier must know two things: which word occurs how many times for each type, and how many documents are there per type.
 In this implementation I will store this in two arrays, one which will contain the word counts per type and one which contains the documents counts per type.
 All the other information I need can be aggregated from those arrays.
-An implemenation would look like:
+An implementation would look like:

 ```php
 function learn($statement, $type)